-If a class object is to be used for anything besides allocating instances, it may need to be initialized just as an instance is.
+If you want to use a class object for anything besides allocating instances, you may need to initialize it just as you would an instance.
 Although programs don't allocate class objects, Objective-C does provide a way for programs to initialize them.